The Piano Tuner

 The Piano Tuner is a historical novel by American author Daniel Mason, set in British India and Burma.
 It was first published in 2002 when Mason was 26 and was his first novel.

 The Piano Tuner was the basis for a 2004 opera of the same name (composed by Nigel Osborne to a libretto by Amanda Holden).
-It is also due to be released as a film directed by Charlie Stratton and produced by Mulberry Films LLC, Latitude Media & BCDF.

 Synopsis

 The novel is set in 1886, in the jungles of Burma.
 The protagonist, a middle-aged man by the name of Edgar Drake, is commissioned by the British War Office to repair a rare Erard grand piano belonging to a Doctor Anthony Carroll.
 Carroll, who is the root of many myths, had the piano shipped to him as a means to bring peace and union amongst the princes in Burma in order to further the expansion of the British Empire.
 The extreme humidity of the tropical climate soon rendered it useless and horribly out of tune.
 Drake's "mission" thus becomes vital to the Crown's strategic interests.
 In a series of sub-plots and intrigue the surgeon-major (who?) is charged with treason.
 When the piano tuner goes to meet the surgeon-major against the wishes of the military staff, he finds himself suddenly surrounded.